tschf/oracle-ci-guide/README.md

-# oracle-ci-test
+# Oracle CI Guide for GitHub

+note: This guide will set up CI against Oracle 11g XE - so obviously, your code needs to work for that database release.

-1. Go to `travis-ci.org` (or .com if you're setting it up for private projects) and sign in with GitHub - there's a login button at the top right corner.
+Go to `travis-ci.org` (or .com if you're setting it up for private projects) and sign in with GitHub - there's a login button at the top right corner.

 ![](assets/Screenshot from 2016-05-02 14-57-53.png)